astemeric/rb5-ros-wrapper/README.md

 # rb5-ros-wrapper

-Authors: Jason Kreitz, University of Nevada Las Vegas
+Authors: Jason Kreitz, University of Nevada Las Vegas;
          Giho Jang

 The use of the ros wrapper requires a physical connection to an RB5.